Dimension-Free Multimodal Sampling via Preconditioned Annealed Langevin Dynamics: Annealed Langevin Dynamics

 \subsection{Annealing-Induced Bias}

-To isolate the source of this bias , it is convenient to introduce a reference time-inhomogeneous diffusion that \emph{does} follow the annealing path exactly.
-Namely, we consider a time-dependent vector field $(v_t^d)_{t\in[0,T]}$ and the SDE
+To isolate the source of this bias, it is convenient to introduce a reference time-inhomogeneous diffusion that \emph{does} follow the annealing path exactly.
+Specifically, we consider a time-dependent vector field $v^d=(v_t^d)_{t\in[0,T]}$ and the SDE